SripriyaJaju/Sripriyajaju/README.md

 ## About Me

-I am Sripriya Jaju, an Artificial Intelligence and Data Science student at Methodist College of Engineering and Technology.
+I am Sripriya Jaju, an Artificial Intelligence and Data Science graduate from Methodist College of Engineering and Technology.
 Committed to continuous learning and professional growth in the ever-evolving field of AI and data science.

 <hr>